docdyhr/ansible-keyring/README.md

 ansible-playbook --vault-id ansible_key_test@vault-keyring-client.py playbook_vault.yml
 ```

-ToDo: Somehow ansible-playbook used with vault-keyring-client.py cannot see the test_user in ansible.cfg but uses the current system $USER!?
+**NB!** Somehow ansible-playbook used with vault-keyring-client.py cannot see the test_user in ansible.cfg but uses the current system $USER!?

 Reproduces the same error as above:
 **ERROR!
 Vault password client script ~/.ansible/vault-keyring-client.py did not find a secret for vault-id=ansible_key_test: b'vault-keyring-client could not find key="ansible_key_test" for user="$USER" via backend="macOS Keyring"\n'**

 It turns out that vault-keyring-client.py and vault-keyring.py uses to different methods to get 'username'! vault-keyring.py works nicely and the other one not!

 I just implemented the vault-keyring method for getting usernames in vault-keyring-client.
-Now it works!
+Now it works according to the description in vault-keyring-client comments!

 ## Notes